botpress/messaging/docs/channels-v1-doc.md

 - Need to do the Install App step before the "Allow users to send Slash commands" step.
 Also it's Basic Information -> "Install your app" not "Install app"
 - Change the steps to copy-paste the info into textboxes on the CDM UI instead of a config file
 - `useRTM` setting doesn't exist anymore so we can remove the part that mentions it
 - NOW we tell the user to configure the webhooks in the "Interactivity & Shortcuts" and "Event Subscriptions".
 Let's tell the user to configure the "Event Subscriptions" webhook first, because this is where any error in configuration would be detected.
-Also we can tell the user to copy paste the webhook url provided in the ui.
-Both webhooks now have the same route, so we just say "copy the webhook url provided in the ui to both sections"
+Also, we can tell the user to copy-paste the webhook URL provided in the UI.
+Both webhooks now have the same route, so we just say "copy the webhook URL provided in the UI to both sections"

 ## Vonage